rvojcik/iredmail-cli/README.md

 #Currently supported features
 * Add domain
+* Add domain as backup MX
 * Add new mailbox
+* Add/Update aliases
 * Search in domains and mailbox
 * Delete single account
-* Add domain as backup MX

 #TODO
 * Delete domain with all accounts